common-workflow-language/user_guide/_episodes/02-1st-example.md

 ~~~
 {: .output}

+The command `cwl-runner 1st-tool.cwl echo-job.yml` is an example of a general form that you will often come across while using CWL.
+The general form is:
+`cwl-runner [tool-or-workflow-description] [input-job-settings]`

 What's going on here?
-Let's break it down:
+Let's break down the contents of 1st-tool.cwl:

 ~~~
 cwlVersion: v1.0